 Challenges in Governance

 Yet fears of social unrest are persistent.
 Leaders share concerns over the party’s vulnerability in light of China’s economic slowdown in recent years and public anger over issues such as corruption and environmental threats.
 In the spring of 2013, a memo named Document No. 9 that was distributed within the CCP outlined seven threats to the party’s control, including “Western constitutional democracy,” human rights, pro-market “neoliberalism,” and Western-inspired ideas of media independence and civic participation.
 To counter these, the CCP has sought to further embed itself across layers of Chinese society and the economy.
-It has done so by silencing dissent; restricting religious groups, media organizations, human rights activists, and lawyers; and staking a much harder line against corruption that has been responsible for the downfall of influential politicians, military officers, and businessmen.
+Xi has done so by silencing dissent; restricting religious groups, media organizations, human rights activists, and lawyers; detaining more than a million Muslims in the northwestern region of Xinjiang; and staking a much harder line against corruption.

 Domestic Obstacles Ahead

 While rapid economic growth has boosted the livelihoods of millions, the CCP must also address massive income disparity.
 According to a 2016 study from Peking University, the richest 1 percent of households held a third of the country’s wealth, while the poorest 25 percent owned only 1 percent of its wealth.